More Efficient Estimation for Logistic Regression with Optimal Subsample: Model setup and optimal subsampling

-and $\phi_i(\bbeta)=p_i(\bbeta)\{1-p_i(\bbeta)\}$ with $p_i(\bbeta)={e^{\x_i\tp\bbeta}}/{(1+e^{\x_i\tp\bbeta})}$.
+and $\phi_i(\bbeta)=p(\x_i,\bbeta)\{1-p(\x_i,\bbeta)\}$ with $p(\x_i,\bbeta)={e^{\x_i\tp\bbeta}}/{(1+e^{\x_i\tp\bbeta})}$.
 Based on this asymptotic distribution, they derive the following two optimal subsampling probabilities

-Here, $\pi_i^{\mmse}$ minimize the trace of $\V_N$, $\tr(\V_N)$, and $\pi_i^{\mvc}$ minimize the trace of $\V_{Nc}$, $\tr(\V_{Nc})$.
+Here, $\{\pi_i^{\mmse}(\hbeta_{\mle})\}_{i=1}^N$ minimize $\tr(\V_N)$, the trace of $\V_N$, and this is the A-optimality criterion in optimum experimental designs \citep{atkinson2007optimum}; $\{\pi_i^{\mvc}(\hbeta_{\mle})\}_{i=1}^N$ minimize $\tr(\V_{Nc})$, and this is a choice of the L-optimality criterion.
 These subsampling probabilities have a lot of nice properties and meaningful interpretations.
 More details can be found in Section 3 of \cite{WangZhuMa2017}.

 For ease of presentation, use the following general notation to denote subsampling probabilities